10 Things to Do on a Guys' Getaway to Sonoma County

-Newer destinations include Woodfour Brewing Company and Crooked Goat Brewing at The Barlow in Sebastopol, and Taps Restaurant & Tasting Room which recently relocated and expanded to Petaluma, nearly next door to the very popular Dempsey's Restaurant & Brewery.
-Then, there are tiny hot spots, such as Fogbelt Brewing Company in Santa Rosa and St. Florian's Brewery in Windsor.
+Newer destinations include Seismic Brewing Company and Crooked Goat Brewing at The Barlow in Sebastopol, Parliament and Old Caz in Rohnert Park, and Shady Oak Barrel House in Santa Rosa.
+Then, there are tiny hot spots, such as Fogbelt Brewing Company and Third Street Ale Works in Santa Rosa.

 What's the buzz (pun intended) about?
 It's because all these independently owned operations showcase beer as art.
 At Fogbelt, brewers Paul Hawley and Remy Martin use exclusively California-grown hops, while at St. Florian, all the grain leftovers are recycled through local ranches that use it to feed rescue animals.

 9. Chill Out With Something Sweet